Mingye-Peng/communityDynamicsModel/README.md

 **Question 3: Paradox of the Plankton**

 Josh Hobgood wrote initial code for the model simulation.
 Om Neelay wrote the first draft of summary questions.
 Brittni synthesized all information into the final Jupyter notebook.
 Brittni Bertolet led construction of Jupyter notebook and synthesis of all project components.
+Written answers to summary questions were emailed to Brittni Bertolet because Jupyter Notebook does not handle conflicts (our notebook broke twice).
+Git commits may reflect this.